LewisCM14/restaurant-booking-app/README.md

         - No custom Javascript is used in the project, so validator testing was not required.

     - Python
         - No errors were found when passing through the [PEP8 Validator tool](http://pep8online.com/).
 However pylint issues are raised within my IDE.
 These issues refer to my models having no 'Object' member.
+This relates to the Django framework.
 These issues are not raised when passing through the PEP8 validator so in this instance i chose to leave them.
     ---
 - **Lighthouse**